 We’ve all been in a class, listening to the instructor, when suddenly our thoughts drift to lunch.
 We only catch the tail end of an important topic.

-Thanks to a new, blended training model Knopman Marks rolled out this month, students can now press rewind to hear what they missed, or fast-forward to pick up the pace.
+Thanks to our blended learning approach, students can press rewind to hear what they missed or fast-forward to pick up the pace.
 Students independently watch pre-recorded video lectures, then join live-streaming, digital check-ins with their instructors and fellow students.
-The live-streaming sessions include instructor responses to student-posted questions; drilling and practicing with faculty-curated practice exams, and delving deeper into the topics that were just covered in the recording.
+During the live-streaming sessions, faculty delves into key topics that were just covered in the recording.

 Blended learning, also known as the flipped classroom, leverages technology to personalize learning.
 Studies have shown that the more you can personalize the educational experience, the more effective it is.